-- Objectives: - o If successful, will the proposal make a significant contribution to meeting the identified need? - If successful, will it achieve an endpoint that has a reasonable chance of attracting any required additional investment? - o Are downstream development hurdles surmountable? - Plan: - Does the plan propose reasonable Go/No-Go milestones to judge progression? - o Is the project appropriately statistically powered? - o Are the preliminary budgets and schedule to reach the milestones appropriate? - o What is the likelihood of the project meeting its milestones? - o Given the project's risks and its potential benefits, does the plan offer good value for money? - Are the proposed study design and methodology appropriate to address the research questions? - Assets: - Has the team identified and secured reasonable access to necessary resources/skills?
-Note that not all collaborations/out-sourcing agreements need be in place at the outline application stage - o Has the individual or group established a high-quality track record in the field? - o Are the applicants well placed to deliver the work? - o Do the applicants have the necessary project management experience to deliver the plan?
+- o Does the plan propose reasonable Go/No-Go milestones to judge progression? - o Is the project appropriately statistically powered? - o Are the preliminary budgets and schedule to reach the milestones appropriate? - What is the likelihood of the project meeting its milestones? - o Given the project's risks and its potential benefits, does the plan offer good value for money? - o Are the proposed study design and methodology appropriate to address the research questions?

+Assets:

+- Has the team identified and secured reasonable access to necessary resources/skills?
+Note that not all collaborations/out-sourcing agreements need be in place at the outline application stage - Has the individual or group established a high-quality track record in the field? - o Are the applicants well placed to deliver the work? - o Do the applicants have the necessary project management experience to deliver the plan?